To most actors the world over, having a place in America’s movie industry, is their utmost desire.

 After an 18-year hiatus to raise her daughter, in 2016 Busia returned to acting in the off-Broadway and Broadway production of Danai Gurira’s play Eclipsed, alongside Lupita Nyong’o.

 For her performance off-Broadway, she received an Obie Award for Distinguished Performance as Rita.

 7. Michael Blackson

 Until he hosted the 5th All Africa Music Awards (AFRIMA) in Ghana in 2018, most Ghanaians knew little about him.
-But Michael Blackson has made great impact in Hollywood with his acting and comedy career.
+But Michael Blackson has made a great impact in Hollywood with his acting and comedy career.

 Blackson moved up the acting ladder with his most notable onscreen performance as ‘Angry African Man’ in the 2000 comedy film Next Friday, produced by Ice Cube’s film production company Cubevision.

 In 2005 he released his top-selling comedy sketch CD entitled Modasucka: Welcome to America.

 Also in 2005, he made an appearance on, TV series 30 Rock, P. Diddy’s Bad Boys of Comedy on HBO, and starred in a commercial for the Chappelle Show on Comedy Central.
 In 2007, he was in the movie Repos with Master P (written and produced by Master P).